friedkeenan/tfm-proxy-loader/README.md

 To build, you should use the [asconfig.json](https://github.com/friedkeenan/tfm-proxy-loader/blob/main/asconfig.json) file to compile the `TFMProxyLoader.swf` file.
 This can be done with [vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml) or [asconfigc](https://www.npmjs.com/package/asconfigc).

-By default, you must have an `.swc` file of [FRESteamWorks](https://github.com/Ventero/FRESteamWorks) in the `lib` folder in order to compile.
-This is needed so that the loader can initialize the Steam info that Transformice uses.
-If you wish to forgo this Steam info initialization, you may build without it by changing the value of the `CONFIG::steam` define to `false`.

-If you wish to save yourself the hassle, then there is also a pre-built SWF (with Steam enabled) in the [releases](https://github.com/friedkeenan/tfm-proxy-loader/releases) of this repo.
+If you wish to save yourself the hassle, then there is also a pre-built SWF in the [releases](https://github.com/friedkeenan/tfm-proxy-loader/releases) of this repo.

 ## Usage

-To use this loader, simply open the local files for the Steam version of the game and replace the contained `Transformice.swf` with the `TFMProxyLoader.swf` (renaming it to `Transformice.swf`).
+To use this loader, simply replace the normal SWF you use for the game with the `TFMProxyLoader.swf` file.
+If using the Steam version of Transformice, this means opening the local files for the game and replacing the contained `Transformice.swf` file with the `TFMProxyLoader.swf` one (renaming it to `Transformice.swf`).

 By default, the game will try to connect to `localhost` on port `11801`, so you should run a proxy listening there, for instance a proxy from [caseus](https://github.com/friedkeenan/caseus).
 Then, you should just launch the game normally, and it will connect to the proxy as if connecting to the normal server.
 From there the proxy can do whatever it wants.

+It is recommended to run the loader as an AIR application (which the Steam version of the game does), because otherwise the game will request a socket policy file for `localhost:11801` (following the normal flow of trying port `843` first and then trying the destination port, `11801`).
+If you know a way of disabling this behavior please let me know.

 ## Extension Packets